-Ruth is Principal Program Manager within the Shell Downstream soil and groundwater team.
-In this role she is accountable for managing soil and groundwater risks for Shell Downstream in the UK, primarily across a nationwide portfolio of retail petrol stations.
+Ruth is Senior Program Manager within the Shell Soil & Groundwater Solutions team.
+In this role she is accountable for supporting Shell businesses in the UK in managing soil and groundwater risks, primarily across a nationwide portfolio of retail petrol stations.

-Ruth is a contaminated land professional with over 25 years experience.
+Ruth is a contaminated land professional with over 25 years' experience.
 She has a geology and hydrogeology background and is a Chartered Geologist, Chartered Environmentalist and Full Member of IEMA.
 Before joining Shell, Ruth's early career was spent within environmental consultancy where she participated in, and led, teams delivering site investigation, risk assessment and remediation services.
 The first phase of her Shell career was spent in Shell Global Solutions in the UK, undertaking technical assurance and regulatory advocacy work for sites across Europe and beyond, and later taking on a combined team leadership and technical role.
 More recently she broadened her experience to cover a wider environmental remit in upstream oil and gas outside the UK, working in operations in Gabon, Australia and Qatar, before returning to live and work in the UK in 2020.
+She currently chairs the Soil, Waste and Groundwater committee at the Energy Institute.